 No list of Porto day trips is complete without the Douro Valley, a UNESCO World Heritage site and one of the world’s oldest wine regions.
 Just a short drive or train ride from the city center, this stunning valley offers terraced vineyards, breathtaking views of the Douro River, and historic quintas (wine estates).

-Our Experience
+Our Experience in the Douro Valley

-We’ve taken the Douro Valley wine tour twice—once in the scorching summer months of August, and once in the chilly, rainy days of March.
 Both times, the tours included stops at two wineries for port wine tastings, an authentic Portuguese lunch, and a relaxing boat ride along the Douro River.
 The steep hills surrounding the valley offer some of the best views in Portugal.

 - Best way: Book a guided tour with hotel pickup for a stress-free day.